Surgery is usually performed in extreme cases or where non-surgical forms of treatment have failed to ease or relieve the problem.

 Find out more in the root treatment section.

 Extractions are less commonly performed than they used to be but there are still occasions where a tooth will need to be removed.
 One example of this is wisdom teeth removal.
-Plus a tooth may have to be removed if it has become severely infected to the extent that it has destroyed the nerve.
+Plus a tooth may have to be removed if it has become severely infected.

 This is a two stage process which involves the insertion of a small metal implant into the jaw which then fuses with the natural bone of the jaw.
 Once it has done so a device called an ‘abutment’ is fitted into the implant which acts as a connection between it and an artificial tooth.